nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 A few questions to ask:
 Why do we need tests?
 Why does the PR not include tests?
 Why did the original feature not include tests?
 Did we rush it to satisfy some customer request? _Yes..._ That's the realities of business.
-Did the original author not value tests? _It is what it is_ But do you value tests?
-Does your team and organization value automated tests?
+Did the original author not value tests?

+_It is what it is_

+But do you value tested and testable software?
+Does your team?
+Does your organization?

 It's good to be asking _Why_.
 But are we asking _why_ too late?

 _Why is this broken?_ Maybe not the most productive question to ask.

 Did you ask why didn't the code review that submitted that change contain tests?
-Did you ask why the original feature that that change built on top of didn't have tests?
+Did those tests provide adequate coverage in expressing the implemented requirements Did you ask why the original feature that that change built on top of didn't have tests?
 Did we answer when it was acceptable to not write tests?
-Maybe not a why: but what is the opportunity cost of not writing tests?
+Maybe not a why: but I want to ask this: what is the opportunity cost of not writing tests?

 These are questions we should be asking.
 The answers to these questions can be part of our _definition of done_.
-I've known teams to have agreed to having tests as a part of their code reviews.
-If this article has been remotely engaging, hopefully it's done a decent job of providing the breadcrumbs to the answer to the question: _Why do we need to tests?_.
+I've known teams to have agreed to having automated functionaly tests as a part of their code reviews.
+If this article has been remotely engaging, hopefully it's done a decent job of providing the breadcrumbs to the answer to the question: _Why do we need to test?_.